What we cover in this guide

-It could be that Right to Buy has not been an option for you until later in life, or it may be that your circumstances have not yet been right for you to look into buying your own home.
-Either way, you will be happy to hear that it is possible for many people to still get a Right to Buy mortgage even if they are retired.
+It could be that Right to Buy has not been an option for you until later in life.
+Or it may be that your circumstances have not been right for you to look into buying your home.
+Either way, it is possible for many people to get a Right to Buy mortgage even if they are retired.

-As ever, the key to getting a mortgage is affordability, and self-employed people can be assessed by lenders in the same way as anyone in standard employment – looking at income, outgoings, commitments over a period of time and an applicant’s credit history.
+As ever, the key to getting a mortgage is affordability.
+Lenders assess self-employed people in the same way as individuals in standard employment: looking at income together with outgoings over a period of time.

 - Can I rent out my Right to Buy property?